Overview of Standards and Initiatives

-Standards are a critical building block for the technology industry.
+- Standards and Business: Standards are a critical building block for the technology industry.
 They enable interoperable solutions, encourage innovation and competition, facilitate trade, provide consumers with more choice and purchase confidence, and contribute to healthy ecosystems with economies of scale.
-Working with industry partners, Intel has played a significant role in bringing about globally adopted standards such as Ethernet*, USB, and Bluetooth*.
-Because standards are an important component of Intel’s product and technology development roadmap, Intel participates in hundreds of standards bodies and industry groups around the world.
-In addition, Intel invests in development of policy approaches for standards development to ensure a reliable worldwide standards infrastructure.
-Whether you look to the future of cloud computing, Internet of Things, cybersecurity technology or wearable computing, standards are the common tool to bring new innovations to global mass-markets.
+Intel participates in hundreds of standards bodies and industry groups worldwide and has played a significant role in bringing about globally adopted standards such as Ethernet, USB, and Wi-Fi.
+Whether you look to the future of cloud computing, Internet of Things, cybersecurity technology, autonomous systems or artificial intelligence, standards are the common tool to bring new innovations to global mass-markets.

-The technology industry develops products and services via global supply chains and delivers them to satisfy global markets which expect worldwide interoperability and compatibility.
+- Global Standards: The technology industry develops products and services via global supply chains and delivers them to satisfy global markets, which expect worldwide interoperability and compatibility.
 In this environment, voluntary global standards are critical.

 ACPI interface discusses vendor specific OSPM capabilities interfaces and functional fixed hardware interfaces.